 Price risk relates to the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.

-The Group is exposed to commodity price risk.
-Commodity prices can be volatile and are influenced by factors beyond the Group's control.
+The Group is not exposed to material commodity price risk.
 No hedging or derivative transactions have been used to manage commodity price risk.